0xPolygonMiden/miden-node/docs/external/src/network-operator/validator.md

   --genesis genesis.dat \
   --threshold 2 \
   --epoch <32-byte-hex-epoch> \
-  --ticket-output storage-key-board-ticket
+  --ticket-directory storage-key-board-tickets
 ```

-The command writes one board ticket.
-It contains the board's Iroh address, a read-only document capability, and a bearer
+The command writes one ticket per genesis validator.
+Each ticket contains the board's Iroh address, a shared read-only
-secret for bounded uploads.
+document capability, and permission to upload only to that participant's slots.
 It contains no private DKG share.
-Send the file to each genesis validator through the
-authenticated bootstrap channel.
-Anyone with the ticket can read ceremony artifacts or stop the ceremony by uploading a
+Send
-conflicting value, so do not publish it.
-Keep the board running until every validator reports ceremony completion, then
+each file to its validator through the authenticated bootstrap channel.
+Keep the board running until every validator
-stop it with Ctrl-C.
+reports ceremony completion, then stop it with Ctrl-C.

 Each validator then runs the full ceremony with its own signing key and private work directory: